presidento/scripthelper/README.md

 logger.info('Done')
 ```

-## You can easily preserve logs in a file
+## You can easily preserve logs in files

 ```python
 import scripthelper